 “When house hunting, don’t only look at the property itself, but at the area and neighborhood as well,” says real estate expert Emma Clark from The Art of Home Renovations.
 Consider the commute to work, the neighbors, proximity of parks and schools.
 Do you prefer a family oriented neighborhood or a quieter retiree community?

 The Match.com for your home search, NeighborhoodScout.com, helps house hunters navigate their way to the perfect home pairing.
 Build your preferred neighborhood match by factoring in crime risk, lifestyle and school preferences.

 Make the First Move

 Have you already fallen in love with a home?
 Getting preapproved is one of the first steps in the home buying process.
 Find the ideal mortgage for your home with Rocket Mortgage® by Quicken Loans®.
-Get an intelligent, customizable mortgage match in minutes, completely online!
+Get an intelligent, customizable mortgage match, completely online!

 Is this your first time looking for a home?
 Don’t be shy – get some helpful advice from real estate agents so you can know what to look for.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.